nunomartins78/nunomartins78/README.md

 - :telescope: I’m working as an English translator but looking for an opportunity to work in software development.

-- :seedling: Undergoing a Full Stack Boot Camp at Mindera Code Academy.
+- :seedling: Successfully completed a Full Stack Boot Camp at Mindera Code Academy.

 - :zap: In my free time, I practice my skills at home and watch anime 🙂